19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 15. The 5-Day W Trek Circuit

 Trekkers who select the 5-day option and spend a night in Grey Sector also have the opportunity to take an ice trekking excursion on Grey Glacier (with crampons and ice axes) or go kayaking in Grey Lake, with amazing views of the massive glacier.
 Both of these adventure activities are offered multiple times per day, and are a great way to complement a trek in Torres del Paine.
+In addition, if you stay at Grey Sector for one evening then you have an opportunity to explore the famous “Three Bridges” which are massive suspension bridges that begin approximately 1 mile north of Grey Sector.

 16. W Trek Express